jaltmayerpizzorno/d2k/README.md

 ## TODOs

 - add training support
+- move non-max suppression into the neural network
-- look to support additional (non-YOLOv3) layers
+- look to support additional layers

 ## Other Darknet and YOLO